Silky Terrier

 How long do Silky Terriers live?

-Silky Terriers live about 13 to 15 years, which gives you a very long time to love on this adorable pup.
+Silky Terriers live about 13-15 years, which gives you a very long time to love on this adorable pup.

 How big do Silky Terriers get?

 Silky Terriers do not get very big… unless you’re comparing them to their Yorkie cousins.
 Then they’re big.
-Silkies are usually around 10 pounds, while Yorkies top out at seven pounds.
+Silkies usually weigh around 10 pounds, while Yorkies top out at 7 pounds.

 Do Silky Terriers bark a lot?